andreasvirkus/cottage/site/dashboard.md

 # geeky statistics

+---

+## 🔧 Under (re)construction

+I'll have the performance dashboards back up in a jiffy!

+---

 Here you can have a look at some of this site's metrics.
 It'll (hopefully) present user statistics (no. of visits, devices used, duration of session) and performance metrics (avg. load time, site weight, etc.).